Principle of laser welding

 - 304: 0Cr19Ni9 (0Cr18Ni9), indicating austenitic stainless steel 304 containing less than 0.1% carbon, 18% / 19% chromium and 9% nickel;

-The price of 201 stainless steel is 3-4 times that of iron (chrome plated or sprayed furniture materials), and the price of 304 stainless steel is more than half or nearly twice that of 201 stainless steel.
+The price of 201 stainless steel is 3-4 times that of iron-based (chrome-plated or sprayed) furniture materials, while the price of 304 stainless steel is more than half or nearly twice that of 201 stainless steel.

-Compared with austenitic and martensitic stainless steels, laser welded ferritic stainless steels have the least tendency to produce hot and cold cracks.
+Compared to austenitic and martensitic stainless steels, ferritic stainless steels have the least tendency to produce hot and cold cracks when laser-welded.

 Welding of automobile steering system structure – continuous welding